RENOLEVES/sumo-traffic-py/README.md

 createPoly.py : Transforms a geoJSON to a boundary polygon file.

 <label><h3> Emissions of Vehicles </h3></label>
 Deals with emission outputs generated from vehicles in the simulation.
+For more information how to use these tools, refer to the [wiki](../../wiki/Emission-Tools)

 Contains the following files:
 * emissionIO.py